Player-Compatible Learning and Player-Compatible Equilibrium: Index Compatibility and Player Compatibility in Factorable Games

-Condition (2) implies that $i$ does not learn about the payoff consequence of a different strategy $s_{i}^{'}\ne s_{i}$ through playing $s_{i}$ (provided $i$'s prior is independent about opponents' play on different information sets).
-This is because there is no intersection between the $s_{i}$-relevant information sets and the $s_{i}^{'}$-relevant ones.
+Condition (2) implies that $i$ cannot extrapolate the payoff consequence of a different strategy $s'_{i}\ne s_{i}$ through playing $s_{i}$ (provided $i$'s prior is independent about opponents' play on different information sets).
+This is because there is no intersection between the $s_{i}$-relevant information sets and the $s'_{i}$-relevant ones.
 In particular this means that player $i$ cannot ``free ride'' on others' experiments and learn about the consequences of various risky strategies while playing a safe one that is myopically optimal.

+In short, Condition (1) ensures $i$ gets information about play in the same part of the game tree every time she plays $s_{i}$ (instead of learning about play in two different parts of the tree depending on someone else's strategy), while Condition (2) guarantees that there is no interaction between learning about different strategies.

 If $F_{i}[s_{i}]$ is empty, then $s_{i}$ is a kind of ``opt out'' action for $i$.
-After choosing $s_{i}$, $i$ receives the same utility from every reachable terminal node and gets no information about the payoff consequences of any of her other strategies.
+After choosing $s_{i}$, $i$ receives the same utility from every reachable terminal node and gets no information about the payoff consequences of any of their other strategies.

-\subsection{Examples of Factorable Games}
+\subsubsection{Examples of Factorable Games}

 We now illustrate factorability using the examples from Section \ref{sec:Examples-of-PCE} and some other general classes of games.